balder-dev/balder/README.md

   <img style="margin: 20px;max-width: 68%" src="https://docs.balder.dev/en/latest/_static/balder_w_boarder.png" alt="Balder logo">
 </div>

-Balder is a flexible Python test system that allows you to reuse test code written once for different but similar platforms, devices, or applications.
-It enables you to install ready-to-use test cases and provides various test development features that help you test your software or devices much faster.
+Balder is a Python test system that allows you to reuse test code written once for different but similar product versions or variations.
+By separating the test logic from the product-specific implementation, it allows you to **adapt entire test suites to new devices or technologies in minutes** - even if they use completely different underlying mechanisms.

+This enables you to **install ready-to-use test cases** and provides various test development features that helps to test software or embedded devices much faster.

-You can use shared test code by installing an [existing BalderHub project](https://hub.balder.dev), or you can create your own.
-This makes test development for your project much faster, since it is oftentimes enough to install a BalderHub project and only provide the user-specific code.
+You can import reusable test code (fully customizable) from [existing BalderHub project](https://hub.balder.dev), or build your own one.

-Be part of the progress and share your tests with others, your company, or the whole world.
+Be part of the progress and share your tests within your team, your company, or the whole world.

 # Installation